Amsterdam/data-processing/README.rst

 4. A database is required for the transform and load functions.
 You can setup your postgres database credentials in the config.ini file to apply to the functions.

-If want to use 'Docker <https://www.docker.com>'_, you can start a database server for your project in a new terminal.
+If want to use `Docker <https://www.docker.com>`_, you can start a database server for your project in a new terminal.
 The name, port and login of the database can be changed in the docker-compose.yml.
 Also change them in the config.ini file which will be used by the functions to connect to that database.

 .. code-block:: bash